- What do I have to do to teach online?

 First, speak to your department chair about teaching online.
 Some departments prefer to restrict non-tenured faculty teaching loads so junior faculty can focus on research projects.

 If your chair gives you the go-ahead to teach online, you will need to be endorsed to teach online courses.
-In order to do this, take the eLearning Endorsement Program (eEP) offered by our office.
+In order to do this, take the Online Teaching Endorsement training offered by our office.
 Set aside 3-6 weeks to complete the program depending on your familiarity with online teaching and technology.
-We recommend you complete the eEP a semester before you plan to teach online so you’ll have the skills and time to build a great online course.
+We recommend you complete the training a semester before you plan to teach online so you’ll have the skills and time to build a great online course.

 Why do I need to take a course to learn how to teach online?